project-chip/connectedhomeip/docs/silabs/dev/vscode/BUILD.md

 ## Windows

-Building for Windows requires one extra step prior to running the build example task.
+Building for Windows requires one extra step before running the build example task.

 ### Step 1: